plummm/Moose/moose/framework/agent_core/README.md

 All Docker-related settings:

+- **network** (optional): Docker network name to attach the agent container to.
+If set, this overrides the default per-project network name (`moose-project-<project_id>` by default).
+This is useful for sharing a network across multiple Moose projects.
 - **container_suffix_name** (optional): Suffix to append to container name
 - **container_override** (optional, default: false): Whether to override existing containers
 - **ports** (optional): Array of port mappings